whastings/devnotes/books/growing-oo-software-guided-by-tests.md

 * e2e tests are tricky because they run separately from system and can't peek inside it
   * Must wait for some detectable effect
   * Have to deal with asynchrony

+## Ch.
+11: Passing the First Test

+* Create `ApplicationRunner` to handle running the app in test
+* You can write "ugly" code to test out your ideas, but don't leave it that way
+* Don't sweat design decisions too hard at this early stage